 Modern Translation Management Systems (TMS) offer a lot of advanced functionality.
 Workflow automation is a very good example.

-The idea is to eliminate the frequently repeated, time-consuming and therefore boring tasks of a Project Manager.
-It is quite common in a translation agency that many customers have series of similar projects.
+The idea is to eliminate the frequently repeated, time-consuming, and therefore boring tasks of a Project Manager.
+It is quite common in a translation agency that many customers have a series of similar projects.

 Eliminate the frequently repeated, time-consuming